samclane/promptflow/docs/nodes.md

 Outputs an f-string style formatted string.

-For a simple example of Prompt Node usage, see [Usage](working-with-llms).

 ### Usage

 To inject the result of the previous node, use `{state.result}`.
 For example: